hwiiiii/THISS-DPI/README.md

 ./run
 ```

- You may reference any 'run' file or simply run simulator without arguments
+ You may reference any 'run' file or simply run simulator without arguments for help